OSGeo/OSGeoLive-doc/en/quickstart/r_quickstart.rst

 quit R
 ======

-Almost everything n R is a function, including the function for quitting.
+Almost everything in R is a function, including the function for quitting.
 Type q() and hit return.

 Beginning R